amsyary/chess-ai-documentation/docs/setup-web-admin-dashboard/setup-admin-dashboard.md

 If it's just blank, it means that the `.env` file is not set up correctly, check the console to see the error.
 :::

-Now you use the Admin Dashboard to manage your livestreaming app.
+Now you use the Admin Dashboard to manage your ChessAi Game.

 ![Admin Dashboard](./assets/Screenshot%202025-01-06%20110739.png)